paraggupta10/sre-fundamentals-guide/notes/questions.md

    - **Context:** Understanding incident response effectiveness
    - **Research Status:** Not Started

+6. **How does understanding Linux boot process help in containerized environments?**
+   - **Question:** How do container initialization processes relate to traditional Linux boot sequence?
+   - **Context:** Modern infrastructure relies heavily on containers, but understanding underlying OS boot process is still crucial
+   - **Research Status:** Not Started

 ## ✅ Resolved Questions

 ### What are the core principles of Site Reliability Engineering?